IBM UrbanCode Deploy for Application Deployment Automation (JBoss Application Server)

 How to create an application process:

-1) Click the Applications tab and then click the HelloWorldMaven_JBoss_Application.
+1) Click on the Applications tab and then click the HelloWorldMaven_JBoss_Application.

 2) Click Processes and then click Create New Process.